 The territory south and west of the Perrine Grant in Dade County was opened for homesteading in 1896.

 Many of the first pioneers who settled in the new area did not follow the rules laid down by the U. S. Government and were caught by government agents and had their claims cancelled.
 Others could not comply with the requirements and had to relinquish their claims.
 Those who stayed in the early period, from 1897 to 1904, were few, as Dan Roberts noted in his account.
 Those who died during that time, before the arrival of the railroad in August of 1904, were likely buried on their homesteads and their graves marked with stones or wooden markers.
 Those burials have been lost – there are no recorded historic gravesites in South Dade County.
 The wife of Charles R. Williams, who claimed a homestead in 1-57-38 in 1908, died on January 22, 1911 and was buried in “the new cemetery” in Homestead.4 When the new cemetery opened in Naranja in 1913, her body was exhumed and reburied at Woodlawn in Miami.5 This is the only documented burial at the original cemetery in Homestead.
-The only documented burial that was subsequently moved to the new Palms Cemetery was that of Frank E. Bauer, who was originally buried on October 10, 1905 and re-interred in the new cemetery in section D, plot 7W, grave 1SW.4
+The only documented burial that was subsequently moved to the new Palms Cemetery was that of Frank E. Bauer, who was originally buried on October 10, 1905 on his homestead and re-interred in the new cemetery in section D, plot 7W, grave 1SW.5

 John S. Frederick, the F.E.C. civil engineer in charge of determining the route to Homestead, had started his surveying work on July 2, 19029 and platted what became the Town of Homestead in June of 1904, ahead of the construction crews.